dickhardt/openid-key-binding/openid-connect-key-binding-1_0.md

 ## Authentication Request - Authorization Code Flow

-If the RP is running on a device that supports a web browser, it makes an authorization request per {{OpenID.Core}} 3.1.
+If the RP authenticating component is running on a device that supports a web browser, it makes an authorization request per {{OpenID.Core}} 3.1.
 In addition to the `scope` parameter containing `openid`, and the `response_type` having the value `code`, the `scope` parameter MUST also include `bound_key`, and the request MUST include the `dpop_jkt` parameter having the value of the JWK Thumbprint {{RFC7638}} of the proof-of-possession public key using the SHA-256 hash function, as defined in {{RFC9449}} section 10.

 Following is a non-normative example of an authentication request using the authorization code flow: